 Level: Tier 1 & Tier 2

-Okay, so I am going to start with a caveat on this one.
-The site is paid, but it offers a free trial…and one of the longest I've seen.
+Okay, so I will start with a caveat on this one.
+The site is paid, but it offers a free trial…and one of the longest I’ve seen.
 You can access and use Formative Loop for up to a year.

 While not ideal for students lacking conceptual understanding, it is great for building fluency.
 A major pro is that it takes five minutes of your instructional day.
 That's it!